Foster Care

 The top four reasons that a child is placed in foster care according to Child Protective Services (CPS) are: neglect, physical abuse, sexual abuse, and emotional maltreatment.
 This can include things like parental incarceration, parental death, parental hospitalization, homelessness, abandonment, and/or addiction.
 Children are in foster care through no fault of their own.

-After you apply, you will have a welcome and orientation call with our Lifeline team.
+Click here to fill out our adoption interest form.
+After you complete this, you will have a welcome and orientation call with our Lifeline team.
 You will then begin the home study process and attend an in-person foster care adoption training.
 There will be a waiting period during the inquiry and matching phase.
 After matching, we will continue to provide support.
 For more details, click here.

 A home study consists of several face-to-face interviews where we get to know your family and spend some time in education and preparation for the adoption process.
 Topics of discussion include your motivation to adopt, your childhood, your current marriage and family dynamics, parenting philosophies, etc. We will also collect supporting documentation including medical forms, background clearances, birth and marriage certificates, etc. There is also an emphasis on adoption education.
 We spend time discussing your understanding of various topics such as transracial adoption, birth parent ministry, attachment parenting, and more.